cosmiszna/Interactive-mechanics-Development-/README.md

 - Adaptive difficulty based on group dynamic **Developed Framework is a core to create various interactive mechanics.**

-3. In Unreal Engine Tecnical architecture build to keep core development structure for all games
+3. In Unreal Engine Tecnical architecture builded to keep core development structure modular or same across games.If there is a change in master project it waill aplly to any other developed game gameproject.
 - Master components / Controls
 - Game Mechanic Components
-With Plastic SCM we developed a workflow where we start to work with Master Project that has fundamental components for various game mechanics.
-IN this way if some of the main components chanee it changes across every other project

 4. SHOW RUNNER
    -With nDisplay outputing content in 4K resolution to test space.
 Reached FPS 50-60 on one RTX 4090.